-The Captain will normally be a clear-headed leader who is able to make decisions quickly and communicate the information to the team members as well as a 911 operator in an effective and easily understood manner.
-The Captain will have a full understanding of the skills and knowledge required for first aid.
+The choice of team Captain is a decision that must be made by the team for their own reasons.
+The Captain will normally be a clear-headed leader who is able to make decisions quickly and communicate the information to the team members as well as a dispatcher in an effective and easily understood manner.
+The Captain should have a full understanding of the skills and knowledge required for first aid.

-It is recommended that all members of the team practice in the role of team Captain to assist them in understanding all of the complexities the Captain must consider and the pressures on the team leader.
+It is recommended that all members of the team practice in their role of team Captain to assist them in understanding all of the complexities the Captain must consider and the pressures on the team leader.
 This will often result in better communication between the team members and Captain during the competition.